grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ### stage block

 The `stage` block describes a single processing step to run log entries through.
-As such, each block must have exactly _one_ inner block or argument set, to match the type of stage to configure.
+As such, each block must have exactly _one_ inner block or argument, to match the type of stage to configure.
 Multiple processing stages must be defined in different blocks.

 The following arguments are supported: